Testing¶

 make coverage

-to build Goblint with bisect_ppx instrumentation. - Run tests (this will now generate
+to build Goblint with bisect_ppx instrumentation. - Run tests with coverage:

 files in various directories). - Generate coverage report with

-bisect-ppx-report html --coverage-path=.
+bisect-ppx-report html

 . - After that the generated